Dataenthusiast23/LITA_Class_Records/README.md

 # LITA_Class_Records
-This is where you find records of my practice project while learning Data Analysis with the incubator Hub
+This is where i documented my first project while learning Data Analysis with the Incubator Hub

-### Project Title: Amazon Sales Analysis Report for  2011-2014
+### Project Title: Amazon Sales Analysis Report